rud/lograge_waittime/README.md

 ```

 Then add it to your existing lograge initializer, typically in `config/initializers/lograge.rb`.
-If you are just setting up lograge, please check that projects documentation for up to date information.
+If you are just setting up lograge, please check the [lograge projects documentation](https://www.rubydoc.info/gems/lograge/) for up to date information.

 ``` ruby
 Rails.application.configure do